Automorphism groups of $\mathbb{P}^1$-bundles over geometrically ruled surfaces

-In this section, we introduce the second reduction step.
-Following the ideas of \cite[\S 3]{BFT}, we show that if $b>0$ and $\Autz(X)$ is relatively maximal, then the $\FF_b$-bundle $\tau\pi$ has no $\Autz(X)$-invariant fibers.
+Following the ideas of \cite[\S 3]{BFT}, we show in this section that if $b>0$ and the $\FF_b$-bundle $(\tau\pi)_*$ is trivial, then $\Autz(X)$ is not relatively maximal.
 This allows us to restrict our study to $\PP^1$-bundles over geometrically ruled surfaces whose automorphism groups are maximal connected algebraic subgroups of $\Bir(C\times \PP^1)$.